alitiq/alitiq-doc/docs/wind_power_forecast/setup_wind_power_portfolio_forecast.md

-# Solar-PV power forecasting locations
+# Wind power forecasting locations

 Welcome to the **alitiq Wind Power Forecasting API**!
 This guide explains how to create a location for a WindPark including an individual amount of turbines for your WindPark location.